 Bacterial vaginosis can be hard to distinguish from other types of vaginal infection.
 Consider the following if you have any signs of vaginal infection.

-- Develop lower belly pain and a fever higher than 38.3°C (101°F) along with a vaginal discharge.
+- Have pain in your lower belly and a fever higher than 38.3°C (101°F) along with a vaginal discharge.

 - Are pregnant and have symptoms of a vaginal infection.

 Call your doctor for an appointment if you:

 - Have vaginal discharge with an unusual or foul odour.